Tag

 RetroMania Wrestling

 Steel chairs.
 Finishing moves.
 Cage matches.
-Few things define pro wrestling as well as those three elements, and RetroSoft Studios’ RetroMania Wrestling has them—and more.
+Few define pro wrestling as well as those three elements, and RetroSoft Studios’ RetroMania Wrestling has them—and more.

 Sure, RetroMania Wrestling isn’t as deep as the excellent Fire Pro Wrestling World, but it caters to people who prefer their wrasslin’ games more arcade-like than sim-like.
 It’s a throwback title that recalls WrestleFest and other classic arcade wrestling games, thanks to simple controls that let anyone jump into the action and theatrics.